+\paragraph{Prompt design and nudge mechanism.} All experiments used short natural-language task prompts specifying scientific intent only (e.g., ``Calculate the equilibrium lattice constant of [material]''); they contained no computational parameters, software syntax, or workflow structure.
+Experiment-level system preambles imposed workflow discipline (engine execution through structured tool calls, one active run at a time, explicit error-recovery recording) without prescribing chemistry-specific parameter choices.
+The nudge mechanism embedded reminders in tool response text at natural workflow junctures: a front-loaded reminder in \texttt{create\_calculation} to search prior knowledge before configuration; a post-recovery reminder in \texttt{run\_calculation} to record the error and its fix; a results-linked reminder in \texttt{get\_results\_summary} to record numerical findings; and a synthesis reminder in \texttt{list\_insights} (e.g., ``$N$ findings pending synthesis.
+Consider reviewing with \texttt{list\_insights(grade='finding')} when your current task is complete'').
+These nudges increased opportunity for knowledge capture but did not guarantee compliance.

-The anomalous Hall conductivity of bcc iron was computed using the Quantum ESPRESSO + Wannier90 six-step pipeline: SCF $\to$ NSCF $\to$ wannierprep $\to$ pw2wannier90 $\to$ wannier90 $\to$ postw90.
+\paragraph{AHC learning curve experiment.} The anomalous Hall conductivity of bcc iron was computed using the Quantum ESPRESSO~$+$ Wannier90 six-step pipeline: SCF~$\to$~NSCF~$\to$~wannierprep~$\to$~pw2wannier90~$\to$~wannier90~$\to$~postw90.
 The agent was Claude Opus 4.6 with no timeout.
 The prompt was identical across all three runs.
 Each run used a fresh Claude session, a fresh project directory, and the same model.
 The sole variable was the knowledge database: Condition A started empty (0 insights), Run 02 inherited 6 insights, and Run 03 inherited 9.
 The builtin knowledge database was disabled (\texttt{QMS\_KNOWLEDGE\_BUILTIN=0}) to isolate local knowledge effects.
-To ensure the knowledge database is the sole information channel between sessions, web search tools were blocked, engine installation tutorial and example files were removed from disk, and session persistence was disabled.
+To ensure the knowledge database was the sole information channel between sessions, web search tools were blocked, engine installation tutorial and example files were removed from disk, and session persistence was disabled.
 All agent traces were audited post-hoc to verify that no external information sources --- web, filesystem tutorials, or cached content from prior runs --- were accessed in any experimental session.
-The model's pre-training knowledge constitutes an uncontrolled stochastic baseline; the learning curve design (identical model, identical prompt, only the database content varying) isolates the database contribution from this baseline.
-All tool call counts were derived by parsing \texttt{trace.jsonl} as structured JSON, counting only \texttt{type=="tool\_use"} content blocks within assistant messages.
+The model's pre-training knowledge constitutes an uncontrolled stochastic baseline; the learning curve design isolates the database contribution from this baseline.